-There are no legal or governmental proceedings pending, or to the knowledge of the sponsor, threatened, against the sponsor, depositor, indenture trustee, trustee, issuing entity, servicer, backup servicer or originator, or of which any property of the foregoing is the subject, that are material to Class A noteholders.
+There are no legal or governmental proceedings pending, or to the knowledge of the sponsor, threatened, against the sponsor, depositor, indenture trustee, trustee, issuing entity, servicer, backup servicer or originator, or of which any property of the foregoing is the subject, that are material to noteholders.

-Rating of the Offered Notes
+Rating of the Notes

-The trust will not issue the notes unless the A-1 Notes are rated in the highest short-term rating category, and the A-2 Notes, A-3 Notes and A-4 Notes are rated in the highest long-term rating category, in each case by Standard & Poor's, Moody's and Fitch.
+The trust will not issue the notes unless the A-1 Notes are rated in the highest short-term rating category, and the A-2 Notes, A-3 Notes and A-4 Notes are rated in the highest long-term rating category, in each case by Standard & Poor's, Moody's and Fitch, and the Class B Notes are rated at least in the "A" category or its equivalent by Standard & Poor's, Moody's and Fitch.
 A rating is not a recommendation to purchase, hold or sell securities, inasmuch as such rating does not comment as to market price or suitability for a particular investor.
-The ratings of the Class A Notes address the likelihood of the timely payment of interest on, and the ultimate repayment of principal of, the Class A Notes pursuant to their terms.
-Each of Standard & Poor's, Moody's and Fitch has agreed to monitor the ratings it has assigned to the Class A Notes it has rated.
+The ratings of the notes address the likelihood of the timely payment of interest on, and the ultimate repayment of principal of, the notes pursuant to their terms.
+Each of Standard & Poor's, Moody's and Fitch has agreed to monitor the ratings it has assigned to the notes it has rated.
+Ratings may be subject to revision or withdrawal at any time by the assigning rating agencies.